a1eaiactaest/peg-solitiare/README.md

 Additional task is to create a backtracking algorithm in order to find the shortest peg solitiare solution.
 There are multiple approaches to this problem, involving depth-first search, A* search.

+## Buttons
+* `Reset` button resets board to the default position.
+* `Undo` button pops last move from the stack and reverts it.
+* `Solve` button runs Depth-first search backtracking algorithm. __This option doesn't work yet.
+Work in progress.
+I have some problems with flow control.

+All debug logs are dumped to the output console. `View -> Output` or `Ctrl-Alt-O`.

 ## Plan